Inferred-variance uncertainty relations in the presence of quantum entanglement: Introduction

 \section{Introduction}

-In quantum theory, linear superposition between different quantum states gives rise to the phenomenon of quantum interference and the uncertainty relations in Hilbert space \cite{H,rob,sch}.
-Superposition also leads to the phenomenon of entanglement in composite quantum systems.
-The entanglement is behind many intriguing features of quantum mechanics.
-It is also a useful resource for many communication and computational tasks.
-We are interested in exploring uncertainty relations in entangled quantum systems.
+In quantum theory, linear superposition between different quantum states gives rise to the phenomenon of quantum interference and uncertainty relations in Hilbert space \cite{H,rob,sch}.
+The field of uncertainty relations has grown significantly since the time of Heisenberg and even has proved to be crucial in the implementation of various quantum information and computational tasks \cite{d,berta}.
+On the other hand, superposition also leads to the phenomenon of entanglement in bipartite quantum systems.
+Quantum entanglement is behind many intriguing features of quantum mechanics.
+It is also a useful resource for many communication and computational tasks \cite{horodecki}.
+Although they both feature the same phenomenon of superposition, noticeably the presence of entanglement reduces uncertainty between two non-commuting observables.
+In this article, we are interested in exploring how inferred-variance uncertainty relations are affected by the entanglement in a bipartite quantum system.